Memories like these contain the deepest architectural experience that I know - Peter Zumthor

 As long as I can remember, I have always experienced the beauty of an artifact, an object created by man as a special presence of form, as a self-evident and self-confident hereness that is intrinsic to the object - Peter Zumthor

 I felt good working on this cupboard.
 Making the precisely fitting joints and exact shapes to form a whole, a complete object that corresponded to my inner vision, triggered in me a state of intense concentration, and the finished piece of furniture added a freshness to my environment - Peter Zumthor

-A highly materialist/phenomenological piece, this book could be read as a way of opposing the loud and modern world.
-ITs authoer is a ierce as a critic of contemporary content and formal exercises (one can well imagine that mindless Hadids, Gehrys and Libeskinds populating urban centers worldwide) he is nevertheless aiming between tradition and modernity.
+Thinking Architecture is a highly materialist/phenomenological piece, this book could be read as a way of opposing the loud and modern world.
+Its author is a fierce as a critic of contemporary content and formal exercises (one can well imagine that mindless Hadids, Gehrys and Libeskinds populating urban centers worldwide) he is nevertheless aiming somewhere between tradition and modernity.

 In a society that celebrates the inessential, architecture can put up a resistance, counteract the waste of forms and meanings, and speak its own language - Peter Zumthor